cjtu/spirl/_build/03_python/04/00_functions.md

 That was an example of writing a function with poor *style*.
 The function worked as intended, but was frustrating to use if you didn't remember what `stuff()` did.
 I hope this highlights the importance of readable code.
 Python comes built-in with features like the **docstring** to avoid situations like the one above.
 Python won't force you to use docstrings, but it is highly encouraged to get into the habit, especially if you are working with others.
 And if not for others, do it for future you who won't remember what `stuff()` is in 6 months.

 So how do we improve our `stuff()` function for squaring numbers?
 The first step is giving it a self-evident name, e.g. `square(num)`.
 Next, we can add a docstring with a description `"""Return the square of num"""`.
-Finally, we can describe the parameters (inputs), return values and provide a couple examples of how to use it.
+Finally, we can describe the parameters, return values and provide a couple examples of how to use it.
 Altogether, it might look like this.